 Pain, injury and other health problems occur when physiological strain exceeds your ability to adapt to it.
 If your adaptive potential to strain is high, your health isn’t easily challenged and you feel great under most circumstances.

 Challenges to adaptive potential leave their mark on our body tissues, and particularly the nerve-muscle-joint system because it handles our response to everyday stress and tissue strain.
-These tissue changes can be detected by experienced hands in the form of localised muscle tensions and hardness, reduced movement or flexibility, compensatory movement patterns, tenderness and inflammation upon pressure or movement, changes in breathing patterns, and inability to fully relax muscles.
+These tissue changes can be detected by experienced hands in the form of localised muscle tensions and hardness, reduced movement or flexibility, compensatory movement patterns, tenderness upon pressure or movement, changes in breathing patterns, and inability to fully relax muscles.